 - Activate OPHA member participation around a position/policy.

 OPHA Policy Committee Chair

 Sarah Holland, MSW, MPH is the Director of Programs with the Alzheimer’s Association, Oregon Chapter.
 Sarah joined the Association in 2013 after completing her Master of Social of Work and Public Health at Saint Louis University.
 Since that time Sarah has utilized 13 years’ experience implementing community based health inventions to expand the Association’s support service delivery across the state of Oregon by over 150%.
 Sarah’s background in psycho social rehabilitation, crisis stabilization, and programming informs her work.
 Her passion is developing sustainable service models of support for family caregivers.
 Sarah is an active trainer and has been featured at both state and national conferences.

 Jennifer Johnson, MPH

 OPHA Policy Committee Co-Chair

-Jennifer received a Bachelor of Arts with a Concentration in Public Health and Health Promotion from Purdue University.
-She then moved to New Zealand where she studied and was awarded her Master of Public Health from the University of Auckland where she also worked at the university teaching public health 101 and social equity concepts to future nursing, pharmacy, and medical students.
-Jennifer landed her first full time position working as the Tobacco Prevention and Education Program (TPEP) Coordinator for Yamhill County 2012-2014.
-In addition to TPEP, Jennifer worked in emergency preparedness, Alcohol and Drug Abuse Prevention, and Information Referral programs for the County.
+Jennifer received her Master of Public Health from the University of Auckland in New Zealand where she also worked at the university teaching public health 101 and social equity concepts to future nursing, pharmacy, and medical students.
+Jennifer worked as the Tobacco Prevention and Education Program (TPEP) Coordinator and emergency preparedness, Alcohol and Drug Abuse Prevention, and Information Referral programs for Yamhill County 2012-2014.

 Aside from enjoying her work, Jennifer plays guitar, stays active, plays flag football, and travels and explores other countries as often as possible.